Taming-the-BEAST/Skyline-plots/README.md

 <figure>
 	<a id="fig:bdsky_out"></a>
 	<img style="width:50%;" src="figures/bdsky_output.png" alt="">
-	<figcaption>Figure 21: stimates of the inferred {% eqinline R_0 %} (orange) over time and the estimate of the becoming un-infectious rate (blue), for which we only used one value.</figcaption>
+	<figcaption>Figure 21: stimates of the inferred {% eqinline R_e %} (orange) over time and the estimate of the becoming un-infectious rate (blue), for which we only used one value.</figcaption>
 </figure>
 <br>